open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 The implementation is relatively simple and defers the “selection” flexibility to the user/orchestrator/controller

-To improve user visibility the dashboard view of policies should be enhanced to show the current enforcement state of the policy.
-This would be reflected in the Clusters tab of the Policies/_policyName_ page and the specific child policy view Policies/_policyName_/_cluster-policy-name_

 ### User Stories

-Detail the things that people will be able to do if this is implemented.
-Include as much detail as possible so that people can understand the "how" of the system.
-The goal here is to make this feel real for users without getting bogged down.

 #### Story 1
 I have a custom controller/operator which is responsible for applying